By Roger Russell

 However, the IDS-25 drivers have the same low distortion construction used in

-reflections and drastically lowering distortion.
-In addition, the magnet
+surface, reducing edge reflections and drastically lowering distortion.
+In

-assembly employs the latest technology consisting of a copper cylinder through
+addition, the magnet assembly employs the latest technology consisting of a copper

-tenth of conventional driver distortion.
-This improvement is particularly
+structure to one tenth of conventional driver distortion.
+This improvement is

-noticeable in the voice range.
-The diameter of the cone is small compared to
+particularly noticeable in the voice range.
+The diameter of the cone is small

-the voice coil diameter, also reducing cone distortion.
-What's more, the entire
+compared to the voice coil diameter, also reducing cone distortion.
+What's

-magnet assembly is shielded to eliminate any stray magnetic field that would
+more, the entire magnet assembly is shielded to eliminate any stray magnetic

-otherwise affect the picture in some early television sets or other devices.
+field that would otherwise affect the picture in some early television sets or

 Doppler distortion occurs when the cone